 Escenario was an idealist, he despised the physical whereas Aristotle was a scientist, this individual loved details and commonsense.
 Aristotle would argue that we gain knowledge after experience (a posteriori) but Avenirse would certainly differ and admit we gain knowledge ahead of experience (a priori).
 Avenirse believes there is a world of ideas exactly where ideas are present perfectly, the objects in our world are merely mimics while Aristotle says that the tips we perceive are inside the particular object.
 By saying matter and form combined is what makes someone Aristotle delivers Plato’s Forms “down through the heavens to concrete fact. ”

-Lenin and Philosophy Essay
+Hobbes and Locke Essay

 The conscience is the voice of reason Essay